The Foundation takes a special interest in

 - Introduce concepts about such care to the general public, including helping to change communication about and preparation for end-of-life.

-The Foundation’s mission-related funding represents approximately two-thirds of its annual grantmaking budget.
+The Foundation takes a special interest in pediatric patients and their families, with nearly 30% of its mission-related funding directed towards this population.
 Although the Foundation hopes that its grants will ultimately help improve the care of seriously ill patients across the United States, it is primarily interested in funding organizations in the New York City metropolitan area.
-The Foundation takes a special interest in pediatric patients and their families, with nearly 40% of its mission-related funding going towards this population.

 Please note that applications for grants from The Y.C.
 Ho/Helen and Michael Chiang Foundation are by invitation only and are completed online.
 Unsolicited inquiries/proposals are not able to be considered at this time.